Guiorgy/proprietary-license-template/README.md

 ## SYNOPSIS

-Here is a collection of propietary software license templates & examples for organizations that produces proprietary software.
+Here is a collection of proprietary software license templates & examples for organizations that produces proprietary software.

 But my suggestion is better **hiring a lawyer** instead of using this repository.